rkm/personal-centos7/README.md

 > au --tags all-repos-clone
 ```

-Note that this may take some time as it will clone *all* your repos (i.e. orgs, collaborations, forks, private).
+Note that this may take some time as it will clone/update ***all*** your repos (i.e. orgs, collaborations, forks, private).
 This can be configured in `files/all-repos.json`.
 See https://github.com/asottile/all-repos.

 ## Configuration